1. Automation#

 Important

-Note that to issue Let’s Encrypt certificates, you need to configure the DNS integration from TrustView for full automation.
-See DNS integration.
 To issue Entrust, DigiCert or GeoTrust certificates (external certificates) the domain(s) must be prevalidated for the OV and EV type.
-For DV, the DNS integration must be configured since it needs to be validated on an per domain basis.
+For DV, the DNS integration must be configured since it needs to be validated on a per domain basis.

 Important